microsoft/typespec/docs/libraries/versioning/guide.md

     - name
 ```

-This is a typical pattern with the versioning decorators.
+This is a common pattern with the versioning decorators.
 The TypeSpec should represent the _current state_ of the API.
 The decorators indicate the version at which this definition became accurate and, depending on the decorator, the other parameters reflect the previous values to retain that information.